manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-configure-network-env/intro-configure-network/intro-configure-network.md

-# Oracle Net Listener Configuration
+# Oracle Net Listener

 ## About this workshop

-This workshop focuses on the network environment for Oracle Database 21c which includes listener configuration, listener operations, and HTTPS ports for Container Database (CDB) and Pluggable Database (PDB).
+This workshop focuses on network configurations for your Oracle Database.
+It includes listener operations and administration.

-Estimated Workshop Time: 1 hour 15 minutes
+Estimated workshop time: 1 hour

 ### What is a Listener?

-**Oracle Net Listener (or Listener)** is a network service that runs on the Oracle Database server.
+**Oracle Net Listener (or Listener)** is a network service that runs on Oracle Database.

 The primary role of a listener is to:
  - Manage connection requests between Oracle Database and clients